oracle/terraform-provider-oci/website/docs/d/dns_zones.html.markdown

 		* `algorithm` - TSIG Algorithms are encoded as domain names, but most consist of only one non-empty label, which is not required to be explicitly absolute.
 Applicable algorithms include: hmac-sha1, hmac-sha224, hmac-sha256, hmac-sha512.
 For more information on these algorithms, see [RFC 4635](https://tools.ietf.org/html/rfc4635#section-2).
 		* `name` - A domain name identifying the key for a given pair of hosts.
 		* `secret` - A base64 string encoding the binary shared secret.
-* `freeform_tags` - Simple key-value pair that is applied without any predefined name, type, or scope.
+* `freeform_tags` - Free-form tags for this resource.
+Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).

-Example: `{"bar-key": "value"}`
+	 **Example:** `{"Department": "Finance"}`
 * `id` - The OCID of the zone.
 * `name` - The name of the zone.
 * `nameservers` - The authoritative nameservers for the zone.